Article · 10 May 2026 · By Mike

 - Disruption to residents or tenants measured in days or weeks, not hours

 The ramp entry is typically the primary flood path.
 A passive flood gate installed at the top of the ramp seals the entry before water reaches the underground level.
-No manual deployment is needed because the event can progress faster than any manual response.
+No manual deployment is needed because the event can progress faster than any manual response — particularly during a night-time flash flood event in a residential building with no overnight building manager.

 Strata-titled buildings present a specific challenge: flood response responsibility is fragmented between the owners corporation, the building manager, and individual lot owners.
-A protection plan that relies on a named person making a correct, timely decision during a storm will fail eventually.
+A protection plan that relies on a named person making a correct, timely decision during a storm will fail eventually — particularly for buildings with high lot owner turnover or part-time management arrangements.

 Automatic gates remove the human dependency from the highest-risk entry point.
-The building manager still plays a role — coordinating evacuation, managing pumps, communicating with residents — but the primary flood barrier activates independently.
+The building manager still plays a role — coordinating evacuation, managing sump pumps, communicating with residents — but the primary flood barrier at the carpark ramp activates independently.

 Key considerations for strata sites: